 They test environments and remember the results.
 A site that consistently feels safe becomes claimed territory.
 A site that feels unstable or uncomfortable gets abandoned.
 Territory is learned through repeated experience, not instinct alone.

-What makes humane deterrents more effective at preventing birds from coming back?
+What makes non-lethal deterrents more effective at preventing birds from coming back?

-They work on behavior, not just presence.
-Humane systems introduce mild sensory discomfort that birds associate with risk.
-Because there is no visible obstacle to problem-solve around, birds cannot adapt.
-Each failed landing attempt reinforces avoidance until the site is dropped from their territory entirely.
+They work on behavior, not presence alone.
+Non-lethal systems introduce mild sensory discomfort that birds associate with risk.
+Since there is no visible obstacle to work around, birds have fewer ways to adapt.
+Each failed landing attempt reinforces avoidance until the site is no longer treated as usable territory.

 How long does it take for birds to permanently avoid a deterred site?